Little Birds (TV series): Production

-In February 2019, it was announced Juno Temple, Yumna Marwan and Raphael Acloque had joined the cast of the series, with Stacie Passon directing from a screenplay by Sophia Al-Maria, Warp Films produced the series.
-The series aired on Sky Atlantic in the United Kingdom and Sky in Spain.
-In April 2019, Hugh Skinner, Jean-Marc Barr, Rossy de Palma and Nina Sosanya joined the cast of the series.
-In June 2019, Dave Constabile, Amy Landecker and Matt Lauria joined the cast of the series.
-Anne Nikitin composed the series score.
+In February 2019, it was announced Juno Temple, Yumna Marwan and Raphael Acloque had joined the cast of the series, with Stacie Passon directing from a screenplay by Sophia Al-Maria, and Warp Films producing.
+In April 2019, Hugh Skinner, Jean-Marc Barr, Rossy de Palma and Nina Sosanya joined the cast.
+In June 2019, Dave Constabile, Amy Landecker and Matt Lauria joined the cast.
+Anne Nikitin composed the score.

 Filming

 Principal photography began in March 2019.
 Production on the series took place in Tarifa, Spain and Manchester, England.
 Production concluded in June 2019.